learn-co-students/module-one-final-project-guidelines-chicago-web-100719/README.md

 ## Setup

-To run this project, install it locally by running the following commands in your terminal after cloning:
+After cloning this repository, run the following commands in your terminal:

 * \\bundle install\\
 * \\rake start\\